saidul85/XBMC-gdrive/README.md

 I've tested the add-on with several Google Drive accounts, including one with over 700 videos.

 Current Version:

+0.2.7
+- added streamURL parameter: mode=streamURL
+- playback a specific Google Drive Video URL (format: https://docs.google.com/file/d/#####/preview) via stream (automatically transcoded by Google Drive playback services)
+- handy for playback of publicly shared videos stored in Google Drive
+- bypasses Playback Type in Settings
+- create .strm or .m3u files containing the following: plugin://plugin.video.gdrive?mode=streamURL&amp;url=https://docs.google.com/file/d/#####/preview
+- if your video is composed of multiple clips, you can create a .m3u that makes the above plugin:// call, one line for each clip.
+You can then create a .strm file that points to the .m3u.
+XBMC can index movies and shows contained in your Google Drive account by either a .strm containing a single plugin:// call to the video, or a .strm that points to a local .m3u file that contains a list of plugin:// calls representing the video

 0.2.6
 - Plays video.google.com videos that are linked in your google drive account